 In response we literally turned our services ‘outside–in’.
 We moved from group-based personal development in Scotland’s outdoors and communities to working with smart technology to reach people in their own homes.
 Our support services moved online.
 Venture Trust outreach and development staff provided a range of tailored support by phone or digital platforms to support those who needed it the most.
 This included the addition of individual therapy and creative and skills-based groups to complement our usual outreach services.

 When we could, we resumed face-to-face work outdoors observing social distancing.
 We launched a new adapted delivery model on December 1st.
-It remains true to the original programme model and still features our three-phase approach with a focus on personal development by using a combination of digital group work, one-to-ones, and local group activity days.
+It remains true to the original service model and still features our three-phase approach with a focus on personal development by using a combination of digital group work, one-to-ones, and local group activity days.

 During this time we have still made a big impact in a challenging year: